hyperkarmic/hyperkarmic/README.md

 <a href="https://github.com/hyperkarmic/hyperkarmic">
 <img align="center" src="https://github-readme-stats.vercel.app/api?username=hyperkarmic&show_icons=true&line_height=27&count_private=true&title_color=ffffff&text_color=c9cacc&icon_color=2bbc8a&bg_color=1d1f21" alt="Simon Myers's GitHub Stats" />
 </a>
+&nbsp;

 ## 📈 Codewars Stats 📈

+- when preparing for bootcamp I spent a lot of time on codewars.
+I learned a lot and really enjoyed it!!!

 ![Alt Text](./codewars.jpg)
+&nbsp;

 ## 📈 Leetcode Stats 📈

+- Currently, I do at least one coding kata per day, on top of my technical reading, and project development.
+I've found Leetcode to be a brilliant resource.
+As you can see...I've been busy!!!

 ![Alt Text](./leetstats.jpg)